Mammogram services at our Tanjong Pagar (Anson) clinic will be unavailable till further notice. We apologise for the inconvenience caused.

 For individuals with weakened immunity, symptoms may be more intense or prolonged.

-What Are Complications of Cytomegalovirus?
+What Are the Complications of Cytomegalovirus?

 Serious complications are uncommon in healthy people but may arise when the immune system cannot effectively control the virus or when infection occurs before birth.
 In individuals with weakened immunity, CMV may inflame or damage internal organs, sometimes affecting several systems at once.